Kerasi/function-tools/README.md

 # js-tools
-This repository only write down some javascript function tools.
+This repository only write down some simply tools.